wincent/wincent/aspects/violentmonkey/README.md

-# Tampermonkey
+# Violentmonkey

-Provides a mechanism for managing Tampermonkey "userscripts" on macOS that is:
+Provides a mechanism for managing Violentmonkey "userscripts" on macOS that is:

 - Versioned (ie. in this Git repo); and:
 - Isolated from the broader network (ie. instead of auto-updating userscripts downloaded from the internet, or trusting the extension with access to the local filesystem, scripts are served over the built-in Apache webserver).